kdheepak/blog/content/37-advent-of-code-2020.md

 ## [Day 2](https://adventofcode.com/2020/day/2)

+Day 2 is a simple case of parsing, counting characters in a string and knowing that "exactly one" can be expressed using `xor`.

-Julia supports infix operators for xor: ⊻.
+Julia supports infix operators for `xor`: `⊻`.
 The solution below is based on [Sukera's](https://github.com/Seelengrab/AdventOfCode).

 ```julia
 readInput() = split(strip(read("src/day02/input.txt", String)), '\n')